deanturpin/superdean.com/README.md

 ### Strip down
 This is getting serious... and you'll need quite a few more tools.
 But you should have enough to completely dismantle a _basic_ movement.
-Note we are replacing broken parts at this level, rather than making new ones.
+Note we are replacing broken parts at this level, rather than making new ones (which is a whole other level).

-Always use the correct size screwdriver.
-You just risk chewing up the blades, screw head or both.
+Always use the correct size screwdriver: you just risk chewing up the blades, screw head or both.

 - Movement Holder, Gents Size, Carbon Fibre (Bergeon 4040-P) -- essential and